brunobrunheroto/EmployeeTurnoverPrediction/README.md

 # Employee Turnover prediction

-<p>Employee turnover prediction is a project done as a solution for the kaggle competition "Employee Attrition", from PRASHANT PATEL, and published as a poster on the 8º Simtec Event on Unicamp.</p>
+<p>Employee turnover prediction is a project done as a solution for the kaggle competition "Employee Attrition", from PRASHANT PATEL, and published as a poster on the 8º Simtec Event at Unicamp.</p>

 ## <ins>Goals</ins>